 The Jewel Ball Committee hosts the Jewel Ball each summer.
 This annual debutante ball is a benefit for the both the Symphony and the Nelson-Atkins Museum of Art.

 The Kansas City Symphony Alliance (KCSA) coordinates the Symphony Designers' Showhouse each year.
-Volunteers also usher at youth concerts, operate the Symphony Shop at Helzberg Hall, and hold after-concert parties.
+Volunteers also usher at youth concerts, operate the Symphony Shop at Helzberg Hall.

 Focused in the Northland, the Kansas City Symphony Guild sponsors two events each year: the Home of Note Tour and the Cabaret Concert, which features a performance by the Kansas City Symphony.

 The Symphony League is a major financial and social benefactor to the Kansas City Symphony.
 Their major event is the Symphony Ball, offered every September, where people enjoy a gourmet dinner, bid on unique items at a silent auction, listen to the Symphony perform an imaginative program led by Music Director Michael Stern, and dance to the music of one of Kansas City's own unique dance bands.

 The Symphony Women's Association (SWA) supports the Symphony through a variety of fundraising events and sponsors "The Healing of Music" program in which members of the orchestra perform for children in area hospitals and health care facilities.